This episode begins with a massive spoiler.

 Me: Either Helen Worth is a time traveller with incredibly low aspirations or it’s just a coincidence.
 Take your pick.

-When Morgan and the Doctor finally reach the dome, Nicol points excitedly at the screen.
+When Morgan and the Doctor reach the dome, Nicol points excitedly at the screen.

 Nicol: It’s the Crystal Dome from The Crystal Maze!
 Is it full of shiny bits of paper?

 Sue: It’s a mini-Epcot.
-You know, I’d love to live in a dome like that.
-That design is particularly good against the wind.
+I’d love to live in a dome like that.
+That design is particularly good against wind.

-The episode concludes with the Doctor being attacked by a robot with monster claws for hands.
+The Doctor is attacked by a robot with monster claws for hands.